shushi13/reinventing-d-wheel/preface.rst

 This whole book might look to you too strange, without answering a lot of question, but you will understand why I am writing it, when you start reading the second part.
 Even thought you probably will be able to deduce the answers from the first part.

+Even that you accept the rules, there will be always someone who will not know or care enough to keep them.
+Do not judge them, we are all humans.

+Now you may start to read the first page of the firts chapter.
+Of cource, at the moment I write it.